project-vista-org/project-vista/docs/prd.md

 - **Social alignment**: Learn together, like Daf Yomi for secular knowledge.
 - **Knowledge graphs**: Topics are connected; learning is nonlinear and cumulative.
 - **Wikipedia-based**: Open, transparent, and deep source of human knowledge.
+- **Obvious intent**: When the meaning of an icon or visual element is clear from context, avoid redundant text labels for a cleaner, more focused interface.

 ---